fChristenson/My-life-as-a-programmer/README.md

 > What do you mean about adding value to get promoted?

 > Can you make a Php job interview video?

-> How do you work with agile development?

-> What is a feature story?

 > What do you think about [Blazor](https://github.com/aspnet/Blazor)?